The lights are on

 Considering that Game Informer has been covering the industry for the better part of 20 years, we've managed to amass quite the video game collection here at the office.
 We don't want our thousands of games to just sit and gather dust in the vault, so Replay was born.
 In these segments, we'll be grabbing games from every system and genre imaginable and popping them in to see how they've held up over the years.
 Keep an eye on Replay to relive fond (and not so fond) memories from gaming's past.

-In this video feature, the Game Informer crew takes a look at the huge Banjo-Kazooie sequel.
+In this video feature, the Game Informer crew journeys to an island in the Midwest to battle dozens of dinosaurs.

 The Game Informer crew creates its own soundtrack over a music-less Super Nintendo brawler.

 For this Super Replay, all episodes are available immediately, so